lmsmbzuai/world_model_for_red_teaming/README.md

 This repository runs the Travel Planning Agentic System with the possibility to modify the red-team system architecture.
 Three configurations are available:
 - (1) LLM-Only
 - (2) LLM + Reasoning Loop
-- 🚨 (3) LLM + Reasoning Loop + World Model --not available in the repository, contact me if you want to access to the fine-tuned model
+- 🚨 (3) LLM + Reasoning Loop + World Model --The fine-tuned world model is not included in the repository.
+Please contact me if you would like access to it.

 When you run the environment, the messages exchanged between agents are displayed in the terminal.
 If you use architecture (2), a JSON file will be generated in the project’s root directory at the end of execution.
 This file contains the reasoning traces of the red-team agent.